 Specialty Doctor in Urgent and Emergency Care.

-Working in the largest and what are considered to be the most attractive Scottish Islands offers a unique opportunity to combine modern and progressive clinical practice with a life style that is difficult to match.
-The post is mainly out of hours working within a highly motivated team.
+Working in the largest and what is considered to be the most attractive Scottish Island offers a unique opportunity to combine modern and progressive clinical practice with a life style that is difficult to match.
+The post is out of hours working within a highly motivated team.

 Mentoring, training and clinical supervision will be provided to ensure competencies are achieved for the various responsibilities.
 Suitable individuals would be those at various stages in their careers looking to develop skills and knowledge as an urgent and emergency care practitioner to prepare for a career in remote and rural medicine, General Practice, most specialties or Emergency Medicine.

 NHS Western Isles has an innovative approach to the provision of Out of Hours cover incorporating urgent and emergency care into one multi-disciplinary team including GPs, Paramedics, junior doctors, consultants and Nurse Practitioners.
 The successful candidate will be a member of this developing team and will relate to nursing and medical members of the team.
-They will be supervised by Consultants on-call with further support from the On Call GP and will supervise junior trainees and nursing colleagues.
+They will be provided with mentorship and training from out of hours GPs on call and Consultants.

 The role is designed to encompass: first point of call for NHS24 contacts, support of maternity staff with neonatal care, urgent and emergency paediatric care including responsibility for short-stay admissions along with the paediatrician or Children-on-call GP, and provision of high quality urgent and emergency care within the A&E and admission unit.
 The post holder will be expected to be competent in the management of the normal range of urgent and emergency injuries, medical, surgical and paediatric presentations.